Battle of Sırpsındığı: Battle

 A crusading army consisting of 30,000–60,000 troops began to move on Adrianople; at that time the Ottoman sultan Murad I was fighting the Catalan mercenaries in the Byzantine army at Biga, (Çanakkale).
 Most of the Ottoman army was in Asia Minor.
 Lala Sahin Pasha who was the first Beylerbey of Rumelia, demanded Sultan to send him some reinforcements.
 Lala Şahin Paşa appointed “Hacı İlbey” to be the commander of an expeditionary force that was supposed to monitor and slow down the allied army.

-Despite all efforts, the allied army crossed the Maritsa river very easily without any important resistance, and made a camp in Sarayakpinar (old name: Sirpsindiği) village in Edirne near the banks of Maritsa river.
+Despite all efforts, the allied army crossed the Maritsa river very easily without any important resistance and made a camp in Sarayakpinar (old name: Sirpsindiği) village in Edirne near the banks of the Maritsa river.
 They were very near to Adrianople.
 The army leaders made an early feast that night.
 They hoped to take Adrianople with ease.
 They neglected to take any measures that might protect the camp, but the camp was being monitored by expeditionary forces.
 Hacı Ilbey decided to make a surprise attack without waiting for any reinforcements.
 Ottoman akinjis attacked the allied camp in the darkness of night, and they each carried two torches for the purpose of deceiving the enemy into thinking that they had double their actual numbers.
 The trick worked, and this surprise attack threw the allied army into a panic given that they were drunk or asleep because of the feast.
 They supposed that the Ottoman Sultan Murad I had arrived there with a large army.
-Most of the allied troops tried to retreat back to the road where they came from, though many of them were drowned in the Maritsa river while trying to swim to the opposite side.
+Most of the allied troops tried to retreat back to the road where they came from, though many of them drowned in the Maritsa river while trying to swim to the opposite side.
 A majority of the soldiers were Serbians.